MaxG-Git/DocObject/README.md

 ### Binds

-Binds allow for adding custom functionality to HTML elements and is the core for managing DOM updates using DocObject
+Binds allow for adding custom functionality to HTML elements and is the core for managing DOM updates using DocObject.
+A Bind's `host tag` will run its designated `bind function` each time it's parent DocObject value is updated and re-render.

 Their are currently many ways to define a bind depending on the unique scenario, Although all binds require the following

-* A **Bind Function** defined in the `options` object when instantiating a DocObject.
+* A **Bind Function** defined in the `binds` object when instantiating a DocObject.
 * A host tag in the desired location of the bind (where to render this bind)

 #### Bind Function

  A Bind function is a normal JavaScript function that...

 * Takes the following three parameters in their respective order: